-Weak and traditional monitoring system of agricultural loans has also been one of the important reasons for low growth in agricultural and rural finance sector.
-The exceptionally good recovery rate of reputed Micro Finance Institutions (MFIs) across the world is attributable among others to effective loan monitoring systems developed and adopted by the MFIs.
+Weak and traditional monitoring system of agricultural (livestock) loans has also been one of the important reasons for low growth in agricultural and rural finance sector.
+The exceptionally good recovery rate of reputed Micro Finance Institutions (MFIs) across the world is attributable among others to effective loan monitoring systems of the MFIs.
 It is therefore advisable for banks to:

-- Develop sound and reliable loan monitoring systems to venture into livestock sector with confidence; - Impart necessary training to their ACOs in loan marketing, borrower appraisal, background checking, and cash flow analysis, monitoring and follow-up; - Develop MIS capacity to generate timely reports for effective monitoring and followup by the ACOs.
-The MIS should provide an effective loan tracking mechanism and generate loan officer- wise and district/town/union council wise disbursements, recoveries, outstanding, delinquencies reports etc. to facilitate the ACO/Branch Manager in loan tracking, monitoring and recoveries; - Develop mechanism for carrying out regular follow-up and monitoring of the loans; - Monthly visit of ACO to each borrower is advisable; - The Branch Managers / Relationship Managers may also personally visit 5%-10 % of the clients on random basis in each quarter based on the reports generated by MIS.
+- Develop sound and reliable loan monitoring systems to venture into livestock sector with confidence. - Impart necessary training to their ACOs in loan marketing, borrower appraisal, background checking, and cash flow analysis, monitoring and follow-up. - Develop MIS capacity to generate timely reports for effective monitoring and follow-up by the ACOs.
+The MIS should provide an effective loan tracking mechanism and generate report of disbursement, recoveries, outstanding and delinquencies for various dimensions on office, branch, district, town, union council, etc. to facilitate the ACO/branch manager in loan tracking, monitoring and recoveries. - Develop mechanism for carrying out regular follow-up and monitoring of the loans. - Monthly visit of ACO to each borrower is advisable. - The branch managers / relationship managers may also personally visit 5-10 % of the clients on random basis in each quarter based on the reports generated by MIS.